Sazzad-Anwar/e-commerce/documentation.md

 # Update Cart

 This route will allow an authenticated user to update product to cart only.
-This api needs `JWT` `refreshToken` token in the headers as `accesstoken (in headers)`.
+This protected API needs `JWT` `accessToken` in header to do authorized task

 ---